 It was one day before Sam turned twenty-three.
-She seemed so fragile as she stood before her father, her long auburn hair blowing in the soft breeze, on the dock of their family’s summer home on Lay Lake that morning.
+She seemed so fragile as she stood before her father, her long, auburn hair blowing in the soft breeze, on the dock of their family’s summer home on Lay Lake that morning.
 “Does he know?” a graying Robert Brennan asked.

 “He what?”
-For a moment, Robert forgot the real reason he had asked Sam to meet him there.
+For a moment, Robert forgot the actual reason he had asked Sam to meet him there.
 He bit back the thought of what a ridiculously inopportune moment poor Nathaniel had chosen.
 She didn’t need to be told.
 No one knew how shitty the timing was better than Sam.
 “What happened next?”

 “I told him, ‘No.’” Sam’s face twisted in agony.
 “That’s all that would come out!”
 She buried her head in her father’s shoulder and sobbed.

 Unsure of what his next step should be, Robert just held her as she cried for several minutes, waiting for her to cry it out.
 He thought of how awful she must feel.
-She would have never said “No” to the proposal, if she wasn’t so overwhelmed with the loss of the baby.
-Sam’s breathing began to steady and a thought came to Robert’s mind.
+She would have never said “No” to the proposal if she wasn’t so overwhelmed with the loss of the baby.
+Sam’s breathing steadied, and a thought came to Robert’s mind.
 “Why don’t we invite him to dinner and I can explain everything to him?
 This is too much for you to handle on your own right now… and, I’m sorry to put it to you this way, but that boy deserves to know.”
 Robert regretted it the moment it escaped his lips.
 Would Sam break down in sobs again?
 He didn’t mean to sound so cruel.
 His bluntness had gotten him caught with his foot in his mouth again.
 As far as he was concerned, his frankness was only a character flaw when it came to talking to Sam.
 Anyone else could kiss his ass.

 Sam lifted her head and wiped the tears from her eyes.
 “No daddy.
 I need to be the one to tell him.”
 She laid her head back on her father’s shoulder and, resolved in her burden, said, “Just give me the weekend to pull myself together.
 I’ll be able to tell him.”